bdaralan/LeagueOfLegendsKeybind/README.md

-# LeagueOfLegendsKeybind
+# League of Legends Keybind

 A macOS app that allows league of legends players to quickly save and toggle keybind for specific champion.

-This app does not use any special techinque to map the key presses.
+The app does not use any special technique to map the key presses.
 All it does is updating League Client's keybind file before the game starts.

 ## How To (Pic Coming Soon)